RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

             turn left
         else:
             turn right
-        move the turtle forward 50
+        move the turtle forward 50 steps

-The only thing that might seem a bit confusing to you is the part about whether or not the turtle is still in the screen.
+The only thing that might seem a bit confusing is the part about whether or not the turtle is still in the screen.
 But this is the nice thing about programming: we can delay the tough stuff and get *something* in our program working right away.

 The way we are going to do this is to delegate the work of deciding whether the turtle is still in the screen or not to a boolean function.
 Let's call this boolean function ``is_in_screen`` We can write a very simple version of this boolean function by having it always return ``True``, or by having it decide randomly, the point is to have it do something simple so that we can focus on the parts we already know how to do well and get them working.
 Since having it always return ``True`` would not be a good idea, we will write our version to decide randomly.
 Let's say that there is a 90% chance the turtle is still in the window and a 10% chance that the turtle has escaped.